Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 Conclusion

 This case study of Parle talks about how successful the brand is.
-The consumers have immense trust in the brand therefore it is one of the leading brands of India.
+Consumers have immense trust in the brand therefore it is one of the leading brands in India.
 Instead of selling the same old products, the brand should introduce new products and variants in the market.
 The company is mainly dependent on one goodwill revenue generated from the Parle-G biscuit.
 The popularity of Parle products has remained unchanged for many years.

 Share post via